What is an Employee?

 Employees in Startup Wars

-In Startup Wars, you will have the option to hire employees for your company.
-There is no requirement to hire employees, however, once a company’s workload exceeds a founder’s capabilities it is normal for them to seek employees for assistance.
+In Startup Wars, you will have the option to hire candidates for your company.
+There is no requirement to hire employees, however, once a company’s workload exceeds a founder’s capabilities, it is normal for them to seek employees for assistance.

-You can view an employee’s skills and determine who is the best fit to complete a specific task.
-Employees in Startup Wars will complete a task much faster if they are skilled in the category of that task.
-For example, an employee who is great at design will complete a design task much faster than someone who is only good at marketing.
-Use your knowledge of your employee’s strengths to get the most use out of them.
+You can view a candidate’s skills and determine who is the best fit to complete a specific task.
+Candidates in Startup Wars will complete a task much faster if they are skilled in the category of that task.
+For example, a candidate who is great at design will complete a design task much faster than someone who is only good at marketing.
+Use your knowledge of your strengths to get the most use out of them.